Intriguing Properties of Contrastive Losses: Generalized contrastive loss and differences among its instantiations

-Inspired by and built upon~\cite{wang2020understanding}, we propose the following \textit{abstract} form of generalized contrastive loss.

-Both terms are defined on hidden representations. $\mathcal{L}_{\text{alignment}}$ encourages representations of augmented views to be consistent, while $\mathcal{L}_{\text{distribution}}$ encourages representations (or a random subset of them) to match a prior distribution (of high entropy).
-In this section, we show that the standard contrastive loss based on cross entropy~\cite{sohn2016improved,oord2018representation,wu2018unsupervised} is a special case, and also provide more instantiations of the generalized contrastive loss.

-Following the notation in~\cite{chen2020simple}, we define the contrastive loss between two augmented views $(i, j)$ of the same example for a mini-batch of size of $n$.
-The standard contrastive loss based on cross entropy can be written as the following.
+The common contrastive loss used in most recent work is based on cross entropy~\cite{sohn2016improved,oord2018representation,wu2018unsupervised}.
+Following the notation in~\cite{chen2020simple}, the contrastive loss can be defined between two augmented views $(i, j)$ of the same example for a mini-batch of size of $n$, and can be written as the following.

-where $\bm z_i, \bm z_j$ are hidden representations of two augmented views of the same example, $\mathrm{sim}(\bm u, \bm v)=\bm u^T \bm v/(\|\bm u\|\|\bm v\|)$ is the cosine similarity between two vectors, $\tau$ is a temperature scalar and $\mathcal{MB}$ is a randomly sampled mini-batch consisting of augmented pairs of images.
-As shown in~\cite{chen2020simple}, the normalization and temperature scaling play an important role in the quality of learned representations, and make the standard contrastive loss somewhat different from standard cross entropy loss.
+where $\bm z_i, \bm z_j$ are hidden representations of two augmented views of the same example; $\mathrm{sim}(\bm u, \bm v)=\bm u^T \bm v/(\|\bm u\|\|\bm v\|)$ is the cosine similarity between two vectors; $\tau$ is a temperature scalar and $\mathcal{MB}$ is a randomly sampled mini-batch consisting of augmented pairs of images.
+In~\cite{chen2020simple}, a MLP \textit{projection head} is introduced between intermediate layer $\bm h$ (e.g. output of ResNet encoder) and final output $\bm z$.
+It is shown that the projection head is very beneficial and $\bm h$ is a much better feature representation than $\bm z$.